CreateYourVPN Academy

 Detailed setup guides live in a dedicated section of the academy:

-You now know the whole system:
+You now know the infrastructure inside out:

 • Terminology — cluster, server, route, inbound, and how they fit together.